-risk of serious injury or death and a 6-level enhancement under §2L1.1(b)(8)(B) to the defendant's alien-harboring offenses-the prostitution of minor aliens-constituted impermissible double counting because "the enhancements d[id] not necessarily implicate the same conduct."
-The court explained that five harbored illegal female aliens were coerced or otherwise forced into prostitution and four of them were minors.
-Therefore, the court upheld the §2L1.1(b)(6) enhancement based on the prostitution of the sole adult female and the §2L1.1(b)(8)(B) enhancement based on acts of prostitution involving the four female victims who were minors.
-113

-10. Section 2L1.1(b)(9)-Commercial Transportation of Large Groups If the defendant was convicted under 8 U.S.C. § 1324(a)(4), increase by 2 levels.
-114

-Section 1324(a)(4) increases the statutory maximum penalty an additional ten years for cases of commercial transportation of large groups if the aliens were transported in a life-threatening manner or presented a life-threatening health risk to people in the United States.115 This enhancement also increases the offense level in such cases.

-11. Section 2L1.1(c)-Cross Reference

-Section 2L1.1(c)(1) contains a cross reference if death resulted from the offense, instructing courts to apply the appropriate homicide guideline from Chapter Two, if the resulting offense level is greater than that determined under §2L1.1.
-116

-D. CHAPTER THREE ADJUSTMENTS

-1. Section 3A1.1-Vulnerable Victim

-Section 3A1.1 provides an increase of two or three levels if the court finds a victim was selected as the object of the offense because of (a) actual or perceived characteristics, including race, color, national origin, or ethnicity, or if (b) the defendant knew or should have known the victim of the offense was a vulnerable victim.
+112 Id. female and the §2L1.1(b)(8)(B) enhancement based on acts of prostitution involving the four female victims who were minors.
+113 10.
+Section 2L1.1(b)(9)-Commercial Transportation of Large Groups If the defendant was convicted under 8 U.S.C. § 1324(a)(4), increase by 2 levels.
+114 Section 1324(a)(4) increases the statutory maximum penalty an additional ten years for cases of commercial transportation of large groups if the aliens were transported in a life-threatening manner or presented a life-threatening health risk to people in the United States.
+115 This enhancement also increases the offense level in such cases.
+11. Section 2L1.1(c)-Cross Reference Section 2L1.1(c)(1) contains a cross reference if death resulted from the offense, instructing courts to apply the appropriate homicide guideline from Chapter Two, if the resulting offense level is greater than that determined under §2L1.1.116 D. CHAPTER THREE ADJUSTMENTS 1.
+Section 3A1.1-Vulnerable Victim Section 3A1.1 provides an increase of two or three levels if the court finds a victim was selected as the object of the offense because of (a) actual or perceived characteristics, including race, color, national origin, or ethnicity, or if (b) the defendant knew or should have known the victim of the offense was a vulnerable victim.
 Application Note 2 defines a "vulnerable victim" as a person who is "unusually vulnerable due to age, physical or mental condition, or who is otherwise particularly susceptible to the criminal conduct."
-118

-'''

-714 F.3d 306, 315 (5th Cir.
-2013).

-'''

-112 Id.

-113 Id.
+118 An increase under §3A1.1 may be appropriate in alien smuggling cases, but courts generally require additional factors to show vulnerability beyond the immigration status of the persons smuggled.
+The Eighth Circuit observed that "the victims of the crime of harboring illegal aliens are, by definition, illegal aliens, and as such, [their] immigration status does not distinguish them from other potential victims of the crime.
+Thus, [their] immigration status did not alone make them more vulnerable in this case."
+119 In other 113 Id.
 114 USSG §2L1.1(b)(9).